OmicsWorkflows/KNIME_docker_vnc/README.md

 7. You can transfer data to and from the running container using the specified workspace folder that is identical on your computer and inside the container
    - e.g. "C:\knime-workspaces\test" on your computer (you specify this folder during the container start)
    - "/home/knimeuser/knime-workspace/" inside the running container (this is fixed destination folder specified during the docker image build)
 8. The container will run until you restart your system that is running the container.
-If you would like to get information on the running docker containers or stop the currently running container, you can use the following commands on the command line (on both Windows and Linux systems)
+If you would like to get information on the actually running docker containers or stop the currently running container, you can use the following commands on the command line (for all, Windows, Linux and Mac systems)
-   - list the running docker containers: `docker ps -a`
+   - `docker ps -a` lists the running docker containers
-   - stop and kill the running container with name "knime5901": `docker stop knime5901`
+   - `docker stop knime5901` stops and kills the running container with name "knime5901"
         - WARNING: you may lose not saved work from inside of your container as this will remove the container completely and you will not be able to access it again!
 Save your work and close the KNIME application prior this command running optimally!
+   - `docker system prune -a` removes downloaded and currently not used docker images from your system
+        - WARNING: you will need to download the docker image again if needed later on
 9. If you want to use also our [metanodes](https://github.com/OmicsWorkflows/KNIME_metanodes) and or [workflows](https://github.com/OmicsWorkflows/KNIME_workflows), unzip also "gitfolders.zip" file content directly into your workspace folder - it contains "gitfolders" folder with two additional subfolders ("KNIME_metanodes" and "KNIME_workflows") to hold the content of the two GitHub repositories